smol-rs/fastrand/README.md

 [![Documentation](https://docs.rs/fastrand/badge.svg)](
 https://docs.rs/fastrand)

-A simple random number generator.
+A simple and fast random number generator.

 The implementation uses [PCG XSH RR 64/32][paper], a simple and fast generator but **not** cryptographically secure.